Autism and social anxiety

 Patience is important.
 After a long time out of public situations, most people are very cautious and avoidant.
 They need to take it slowly.
 A good cognitive-behavioral therapist can guide progress through this delicate early phase of treatment.

 A good resource for finding a cognitive behavioral therapist is the Association for Behavioral and Cognitive Therapy.
-You can find local therapists through the associations “Therapist Finder”.
+You can also use the Autism Speaks Resource Guide to find local providers.

 You may be able to access these services free of charge through your local school system’s Individualized Education Plan (IEP) for your daughter.
 I would encourage you to work with the school system to evaluate your daughter’s needs and develop a comprehensive educational plan that supports her re-entry.
 What school placement, grade level and accommodations does she need?
 A qualified psychologist can perform the needed testing to guide you and the school on providing the appropriate educational environment to support a successful transition back to school.